Durable Power of Attorney

 Contact Us at the Bassett Murray Law Group, PLLC, for Durable Power of Attorney Law

-We’re proud to have helped Ann Arbor residents prepare for life’s changes for over 30 years.
+We’re proud to have helped Ann Arbor and Petoskey residents prepare for life’s changes for over 30 years.
 Our legal team and staff at the Bassett Murray Law Group, PLLC, work together to provide a comfortable and compassionate experience for our clients in estate planning, adoption, probate, and elder law.

 GET TO KNOW US BETTER